 Requests can be made directly in Scopus or through a separate Author Feedback Wizard.
 By linking your Scopus researcher profile to your ORCID profile all your publications in Scopus are automatically added to your ORCID record.
 Data will not be transferred in the opposite direction, however.

 Google Scholar does not automatically create profiles for researchers.
-However, they can create a Google account and collect all their articles found in Google Scholar to their My Citations page.
+However, they can create a Google account and collect all their articles found in Google Scholar to their My Profile page.
 The profile can be made public or kept private.